 - Undergraduate Student Tutor

 Dynatra has a broad range of research interests within Small Animal General Practice and Pedagogy.
-Currently her main research interest is in minimising antimicrobial use in small animal practice.
+Currently her main research interests are clinical practice and charity practice related.
+She is keen on working towards minimising antimicrobial use in small animal practice.
 Given her background in small animal practice, toxicology and pharmacology, she is keen to explore alternative therapies and preventative care in small animal practice, in order to minimise antimicrobial use.
-She is currently working on the application of antimicrobial stewardship principles in veterinary practice in several countries.
-Her pedagogical research work includes exploring innovative teaching techniques for clinical practice teaching with an emphasis on antimicrobial stewardship in practice.
+Her pedagogical research work includes exploring innovative teaching techniques for clinical practice teaching.
 She is active in supervising student research projects and in engaging veterinary practitioners in clinical research.

 As Teaching Fellow in Small Animal practice.
 She teaches small animal general and charity practice.
 She also leads the year 1 of the BVMSci program and coordinates two modules in the year 1 and 3 of the BVMSci program.
 She contrbutes to all levels of the curriculum to ensure the effective delivery of small animal practice and shelter medicine teaching throughout the course.